 - Managing God’s Money (Alcorn)

 From young moms to seniors, a very enthusiastic group of women meet together weekly during the school year for in-depth study of God’s Word.
-Tuesday mornings, from 9:30-11:30, we enjoy singing, prayer, a lesson, discussion, and fellowship over treats.
+Tuesday mornings (9:30-11:30a) and Thursday evenings (6:30-8:00p), we enjoy singing, prayer, a lesson, discussion, and fellowship over treats.
 Each semester a study guide is chosen to assist us in discovering and applying what that portion of Scripture teaches.